FAQs - Heat Pumps

 Isn’t Electric Heating expensive and bad for the environment?

+Many years ago when electricity was primarily generated from burning coal, electric heating was not a great alternative to natural gas heating.
+But now the grid is much cleaner and is getting cleaner every day.
+It is important to choose efficient electric heating devices however.
 Electric resistance heating is the technology that is used in toasters and some small electric heaters.
 It has also been used for electric baseboard heating in some older homes.
 It is convenient because a lot of heat can be generated in a relatively small device, but it is expensive because it takes a lot of electricity to generate the amount of heat that is required for a whole home.
 This type of electric heating should be avoided.
-Electric heat pumps however are 3- 5 times more efficient than electric resistance heating, so it takes much less electricity and money for the same amount of heat.
+Electric heat pumps are 3- 5 times more efficient than electric resistance heating, so it takes much less electricity and money for the same amount of heat.
 Because of this amazing efficiency, heat pumps are cheaper to operate and much better for the environment than electric resistance heating and even better than gas heating.
 These are the systems you want.

 How does a Heat Pump Furnace work?